 What infrared "sees" ...

-By proper use of an infrared camera and the proper interpretation of the results, under the correct conditions, a thermographer can identify missing insulation, air gaps and moisture behind walls or under floors, or can check in-floor heating.
+By proper use of an infrared camera and the proper interpretation of the results, under the correct conditions, a thermographer can identify missing insulation, air gaps and moisture behind walls or under floors.
+Infrared scanning can check in-floor or radiant heating.

 Moisture is the biggest enemy for a house.
 Left undetected, moisture can lead to mold and rot.